 I am Lecturer at the Institute for Political Science at Heidelberg University, where I teach undergraduate and graduate classes in Comparative Politics.

 Previously, I worked as Research Associate at the Electoral Integrity Project (University of Sydney), Research Officer with the Australian Research Council (ARC) funded project Organised interests in Australian Public Policy (Australian National University), and lectured in International Relations at the Faculty of Political Science of Thammasat University.
 I have also been visiting Research Fellow at the Department of Democracy and Democratization of the Social Science Center Berlin (WZB) in 2016/17.

 My research focuses on the interface between the media and political organizations in democratization processes.
 In particular, I am interested in political agenda-setting in autocracies and new democracies, the drivers and outcomes of human rights advocacy, and the impact of digital affordances on citizen participation.
 I recently published work on the causes and consequences of election monitoring NGOs, protest communication and echo chambers in the online sphere, and on electoral integrity in the US, Australia, Russia, Africa, and elsewhere.

-I co-publish the Perceptions of Electoral Integrity (PEI) dataset, and also helped develop the Secure and Fair Elections (SAFE) Model Curriculum for International IDEA.
+I have been a co-publisher of the Perceptions of Electoral Integrity (PEI) dataset, and also helped develop the Secure and Fair Elections (SAFE) Model Curriculum for International IDEA.
 Occasionally, I write for the Washington Post’s Monkey Cage, The Conversation, New Mandala, and other online outlets.
-I am also a board member of the Research Committee RC10 -Electronic Democracy of the International Political Science Association (IPSA), an associate of the Sydney Democracy Network, a member of the the Political Organisations and Participation standing group of the Australian Political Studies Association, and a member of the Electoral Management Research Network.
+I am also an associate of the Sydney Democracy Network, a member of the the Political Organisations and Participation standing group of the Australian Political Studies Association, and a member of the Electoral Management Research Network.